Connie Williams (Trinidadian)

-Connie Williams was born in Port of Spain, Trinidad.
+Connie Williams (1905–2002) was born in Port of Spain, Trinidad and moved to the United States in 1924.
 She was a restaurateur, culture-bearer, and community organizer.
 She opened the Calypso Restaurant in Greenwich Village, New York City, in 1943.
-The restaurant, first located at 146 MacDougal Street, served West Indian cuisine in an ambiance of music from Trinidad.
-Her restaurant later moved to 51 MacDougal Street.
-Among the early integrated establishments in the Village, It sponsored costume balls and galas throughout the 1940s and early 50s, often at Irving Plaza, off Union Square. it served as a Bohemian gathering place where intellectuals and artists could hear West Indian music and eat West Indian food.
+The restaurant served West Indian cuisine in an ambiance of music from Trinidad.
+Among the early racially integrated establishments in the Village, it sponsored costume balls and galas throughout the 1940s and early 50s, often at Irving Plaza, off Union Square. it served as a Bohemian gathering place where intellectuals and artists could hear West Indian music and eat West Indian food.